0

 Pain relief: Over-the-counter pain medications, such as ibuprofen, can help relieve pain.

-Stretching and strengthening exercises: Exercising to stretch and strengthen the muscles and ligaments around the cuboid bone can help prevent d syndrome from recurring.
+Stretching and strengthening exercises: Exercising to stretch and strengthen the muscles and ligaments around the cuboid bone can help prevent Cuboid syndrome from recurring.

 Cuboid taping: Cuboid taping is a type of tape applied to the foot to help support the cuboid bone.